david-star-git/op-markt/readme.md

 - **Price Retrieval**: Fetches and displays item prices from the Opsucht server’s market.
 - **Fuzzy Matching**: Utilizes a sophisticated algorithm to find the closest matching items based on user input.
 - **Embed Responses**: Provides formatted and visually appealing responses, including item images and price details.
+- **Reputation Tracking**: Allows users to view the reputation of a Minecraft player based on their UUID.
+- **Reputation Stats**: Enables administrators to view how many positive and negative reputations a user has given.
+- **Reputation Management**: Users can give positive or negative reputation to a Minecraft player, tracked by their UUID.

 ## Getting Started